ctoruno/Personal-Website/content/blog/classification-system/01-gathering-data/index.md

 ## Managing you API key

 The most important thing you need to know in order to start making dat requests is your API key.
 API keys are used to track and control how the API is being used, prevent abuse, ensure that users are authorized to access the resources, and, most importantly, charge you for its use.
-As a result, your API key is as important as your personal credentials for using a service.
-The Newsdata AI keyy can be found in your personal dashboard once that you login in their website as shown below:
+Having said this, your API key is as important as your personal bank information.
+Don't go around the web publishing it.

+The Newsdata API key can be found in your personal dashboard once that you login in their website (... again, I'm not gonna show you mine...):

 <img src="api.png" width="100%"/>

-Once that you have access to your API key, you use it to authenticate yourself directly from your script or notebook as follows:
+Once that you have access to your API key, you use it to authenticate yourself directly from your python script or notebook as follows:

 ```python